sqlparser/sqlflow_public/grabit/sql-server/grabit-sql-server-command-line.md

 ### Discover data lineage in a SQL Server database
 - Modify the `conf-template\sqlserver-config-template` to meet your environment.

-Here is a sample config file: `sqlserver-config` that grab metadata from a local SQL Server database and send the metadata to the SQLFlow Cloud to discover the data lineage.
+Here is a sample config file: `sqlserver-config` that grabs metadata from a local SQL Server database and sends the metadata to the SQLFlow Cloud to discover the data lineage.
 ```json
 {
 	"databaseServer":{